Floyd Bennett Field: World War II

 The Navy awarded the first contract for upgrades to Floyd Bennett Field on December 17, 1941.
 The Navy's Design Division developed most of the expansion plans instead of contracting them out.
 It graded the undeveloped land to 16 feet to make it level with the rest of the airport.
 Demolition of the future barracks site on the western side of the field started in spring 1941.
-Because newer craft necessitated longer runways, a new Runway 6-24 was built on the northern side of the field, and three existing runways were expanded so that all four runways measured 5000 ft long by 300 ft wide.
+Because newer craft necessitated longer runways, a new Runway 6–24 was built on the northern side of the field, and three existing runways were expanded so that all four runways measured 5000 ft long by 300 ft wide.
 The Navy built a seaplane hangar and two seaplane runways, as well as extended the taxiways and roads.
-It also constructed facilities for officers on Bennett Field's eastern side, such as barracks, training rooms, dining rooms, and auditoriums.
+It also constructed facilities for officers on Floyd Bennett Field's eastern side, such as barracks, training rooms, dining rooms, and auditoriums.
 The Navy also filled in the northeastern section of the former Barren Island.
-A new entrance for the Navy was created at the south end of Bennett Field, and a one-story annex on the north side of the Administration Building was added.
+A new entrance for the Navy was created at the south end of Floyd Bennett Field, and a one-story annex on the north side of the Administration Building was added.
 A dirigible landing station and two front-line simulator facilities were installed within the field.
 Significant effort was spent toward developing the part of the base that faced Jamaica Bay, where a recreation area was installed.
 All remnants of Barren Island's former community and landscape were obliterated.

 The upgrades allowed 6,500 people to use the naval base.
-Most of the new structures were designed to be removable because of the possibility that Bennett Field might become a civilian airfield again after the war.
-In accordance with military conventions, all the buildings at Bennett Field were given numbers.
+Most of the new structures were designed to be removable because of the possibility that Floyd Bennett Field might become a civilian airfield again after the war.
+In accordance with military conventions, all the buildings at Floyd Bennett Field were given numbers.

 During the war, NAS New York hosted several naval aviation units of the U.S. Atlantic Fleet, including three land-based antisubmarine patrol squadrons, a scout observation service unit, and two Naval Air Transport Service (NATS) squadrons (processing the majority of the aircraft destined for the Pacific Theater).
 NAS New York served as a training facility, as well as a base where Navy boats could load supplies and officers.
 NAS New York aircraft also patrolled the Atlantic coastline and engaged German U-boats.
 In addition, Navy WAVES (Women Accepted for Volunteer Emergency Service) took up several positions, including those of air traffic controllers, parachute riggers, and aviation machinist's mates.
-The Military Air Transport Service opened an East Coast terminal at Bennett Field in December 1943.
+The Military Air Transport Service opened an East Coast terminal at Floyd Bennett Field in December 1943.
 More than 20,000 new aircraft were delivered to NAS New York during the war, and more than 46,000 aircraft movements were recorded from December 1943 to November 1945.

 CGAS Brooklyn worked in conjunction with NAS New York, patrolling New York Harbor as well as testing equipment, training soldiers, and delivering supplies.
 Starting in 1944, CGAS Brooklyn tested Navy craft and trained the pilots.